Suborno22/Omarchy-Camera-Guard/README.md

 # Camera Guard (Omarchy Quattro plugin)

 A bar icon that watches your webcam, tells you which app is using it, and kills it with one click.
-Icon is dimmed with a diagonal slash when the guard has the camera switched off; solid (and red) when something is actively using it.
+Shows "CAM" when idle, "REC" (in red-ish/active state per your theme) when something's actively using it, and dims to "OFF" when you've switched the guard off.

 ## What this plugin can and can't see